 SAT NAV GPS

-If you have a sat nav, see how much it would cost to buy US maps for it.
-Alternatively, if you know an American resident, consider buying an American sat nav before you go.
-We bought one from Amazon.com for our first trip for $70 and had it delivered to our friend’s house to pick up when we got there.
-It is probably much cheaper now, whereas hiring one with the car would have cost us an extra £200 per trip!
+If you have a sat nav, see how much it would cost to buy USA maps for it.
+When we took our first road trip in the USA, we visited friends first so we bought a SAT NAV from Amazon.com and had it delivered to their house.
+It is probably much cheaper than the $70 we paid for it back then, whereas hiring one with the car would have cost us an extra £200 per trip!

-It is essential to have one in my opinion if only to tell you which lane to be in.
+It is essential to have some kind of navigation system for a road trip in the USA, if only to tell you which lane to be in.

 MOBILE PHONE GPS